setyongr/dataijazah-blockchain-client/README.md

 # Data Ijazah client

-A Simple client that https://github.com/setyongr/blockchain to save school certificate in blockchain
+A Simple client that use https://github.com/setyongr/blockchain to save school certificate in blockchain

 ## Project setup
 ```